An IBS-friendly twist on the Thai classic, this Low FODMAP Pad Thai with Shrimp offers a filling meal-in-one-bowl that’s packed with flavor!

-To make 4 servings of this low FODMAP Pad Thai, add these ingredients to your grocery list:
+To make this low FODMAP Pad Thai, be sure to add these ingredients to your shopping list:

 - Granulated sugar – ¼ cup